 Leggi questo post in: Italiano

 Welcome back to the Learn to Sew series!
 At this point I’ve covered most of the absolute basics of sewing, so I’m going to start jumping around with various techniques and tools.
 What I’m showing you today is not something that most beginner’s sewing courses would cover, but I honestly don’t know why because it can save you some massive headaches and stress-induced anger!
-So, if you haven’t yet met, let me introduce you to the walking foot*!
+So, if you haven’t yet met, let me introduce you to and show you how to use the walking foot*!

 Some machines are awesome enough to come with their own walking foot (which is sometimes called an even feed foot), in which case you can get started with it right away.
 The walking foot is one of the more expensive accessory feet (mine cost somewhere around €35 and others can cost much more), but I promise that it is totally worth the cost.